This final picture guide walks step-by-step through the process to do the finishing boil for maple syrup.

 - refractometer (works MUCH better than old float-type hydrometers!)

 How to Finish Boiling Maple Syrup – Step by Step Guide

-This article assumes that you have already performed some amount of boiling on your maple sap, and you now want to finish boiling the sap to the correct consistency for maple syrup.
+This article assumes that you have already performed some amount of boiling on your maple sap outside on a fire or propane pot boiler, and you now want to finish boiling the sap to the correct consistency for maple syrup.

 1 – Pre-Filter the Syrup to Remove Larger Debris

 To perform this step, we will want to poor the sap from your outdoor boiling vessel into a large pot, for example a 6 quart pot and put it on the stove.

 2 – Boiling the Maple Sap to 215°F

 Once the sap is filtered, put it into the large pot and start up the stove and set it to a medium heat to get the sap boiling again.
 Insert your candy thermometer so that the bulb is submerged in the sap, but not touching the bottom of the pot.

 Maple syrup boils at a higher temperature than water due to its sugar content.
 Water boils at 212°F, while maple syrup boils at 219°F. For this reason, you want to continue boiling your sap until it reaches a temperature of 219°F. In general, you want to boil the sap until it reaches a temperature that is 7°F above the boiling temperature of water.
 So if your area differs significantly from 212°F, add 7°F to the boiling point of water at your location.

 A good practice to remove residue and reduce the amount of ‘sugar sand’ (or ‘niter’) that collects in your syrup, is to filter the syrup at 215°F.